ivan100-ivoop/Minecraft-Server-Status/README.md

 		{
 			"ip": "", #server IP
 			"port": "", #server PORT
-			"address": "", #server address to be show in embet of users "title": "", #name of server
+			"address": "", #server address to be show in embed of users "title": "", #name of server
 			"support": "1.8 - 1.20.4" #support version
 		},#example of next server